Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 ## Adding Content at CirclePage
 You can set content at `CirclePage.Content`.
 The following XAML code show CirclePage set content with `CircleDateTimeSelector`.
-`RotaryFocusTargetName` property set the current focused control that is handle by rotating and display the focused control's circle object.
+`RotaryFocusTargetName` property set the currently focused control that is handled by rotating and display the focused control's circle object.
 If you don't set this value properly.
-Control can't receive rotary event or circle object can't be shown.
+Control can't receive the Rotary Event or circle object can't be shown.

-For more information .
+For more information.
 Please refer to below links
 - [CirclePage API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CirclePage.html)
 - [Xamarin.Forms.Page guide](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/controls/pages)